grahamcarman/docs/astro/set-up-scim-provisioning.md

 2. In the Cloud UI, click Astronomer logo in the upper left corner to open your Organization page.
 Then, click **Settings** > **Authentication**.
 3. In the **Advanced Settings** menu, click **Edit Settings**, then click the **SCIM integration** toggle to on.
 4. Copy the **SCIM Integration URL** that appears.
+5. Append the [Azure AD feature flag parameter](https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/application-provisioning-config-problem-scim-compatibility#flags-to-alter-the-scim-behavior) `?aadOptscim062020` to your **SCIM Integration URL** and recopy it.
+For example, if your SCIM Integration URL is `https://api.astronomer.io/scim/v2/cknaqyipv05731evsry6cj4n0`, your final URL would be `https://api.astronomer.io/scim/v2/cknaqyipv05731evsry6cj4n0?aadOptscim062020`.
+The feature flag is required for fully compliant SCIM behavior in Azure AD.
-5. In the Azure AD management dashboard, [create a new enterprise application](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal#add-an-enterprise-application).
+6. In the Azure AD management dashboard, [create a new enterprise application](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal#add-an-enterprise-application).
-6. In the menu for your new application, click **Provisioning** and configure the following values:
+7. In the menu for your new application, click **Provisioning** and configure the following values:

     - **Provisioning mode**: Set to **Automatic**.
-    - **Admin Credentials** > **Tenant URL**: Enter the SCIM integration URL that you copied from the Cloud UI.
+    - **Admin Credentials** > **Tenant URL**: Enter the **SCIM integration URL** including the Azure AD feature flag parameter.
     - **Secret Token**: Enter your Organization API token.
     - **Mappings**: Configure the following mappings: